ENNIS BUSINESS NETWORK CHARTER

 Training Officer – responsible for identifying learning opportunities during the meeting, delivering training presentations and organising any training opportunities, both inside and outside of the structure.

 Guests are welcome at meetings and can be invited by the members.
-They may be potential members, interested only in seeing the process or listening a particular presentation.
+They may be potential members, interested only in seeing the process or listening to a particular presentation.
 Guests can visit up to a maximum of three occasions.

 Even if there is no conflict, where an existing member has an issue with a guest looking to join the group, this should be brought to the attention of the Committee, who will have final say.